...

 Cordless vs Corded Vacuum cleaners basics

-Before diving into the specifics of time-saving, it’s important to understand what sets these two types of vacuums apart.
+Before we get into the details of time-saving, we should understand what makes these two types of vacuums different.

 What is a Corded Vacuum?